Introduction

 Racial equity builds wealth

 Entrepreneurship is a key driver of wealth creation and generational wealth.
-Business owners are able to build wealth through their companies, and money spent at locally-owned businesses contribute to local wages and neighborhood development.
-The U.S. Census Bureau’s Annual Business Survey found that the number of Black-owned employer businesses grew by 8% from 2018 to 2019.
+Business owners are able to build wealth through their companies, and money spent at locally-owned businesses contributes to local wages and neighborhood development.
+The U.S. Census Bureau’s Annual Business Survey found that the number of Black-owned employer businesses grew by 14 percent since 2020.
 Despite these gains, there is still more to do.
-The Brookings Institute estimates that 800,000 more Black-owned employer firms are needed to reach equity.
+The Brookings Institute estimates that nearly 700,000 more Black-owned employer firms are needed to reach equity.

 The majority of families build wealth by saving the money they earn.
 Disparities in income for Black, Latino, Native American, Asian/Pacific-Islander people unsurprisingly lead to larger gaps in accumulated wealth.
 Nationally, White people aged 16 and older earn a median of $1,047 per week, compared to only $791 for Black people and $763 for Latino people.